Logo Icon

 Answer: C

 Q8.
-In a city, 50% of the population can speak in exactly one language among Hindi, English and Tamil, while 40% of the population can speak in at least two of these three languages.
-Moreover, the number of people who cannot speak in any of these three languages is twice the number of people who can speak in all these three languages.
-If 52% of the population can speak in Hindi and 25% of the population can speak exactly in one language among English and Tamil, then the percentage of the population who can speak in Hindi and in exactly one more language among English and Tamil is
+In a city, 50% of the population can speak in exactly one language Hindi, English and Tamil, while 40% of the population can speak in at least two of these three languages.
+Moreover, the number of people who cannot speak in any of these three languages is twice that of those who can speak in all three languages.
+If 52% of the population can speak in Hindi and 25% of the population can speak exactly in one language between English and Tamil, then the percentage of the population who can speak in Hindi and in exactly one more language between English and Tamil is

 • A) 22%